SDU-ACG-Lab/PlasChain/README.md

 ## Advanced usage
 More advanced command line options allow for different stages in the PlasChain pipeline to be modified:

-`-sc/--use_scores`: Flag to determine whether to use plasmid scores.
-Use `False` to turn off plasmid score use.
-Default: `True`.

-`-gh/--use_gene_hits`: Flag to determine whether to use plasmid specific genes.
-Use `False` to turn off plasmid gene use.
-Default: `True`.

 `-pc/--plasclass`: PlasClass score file.
 If PlasClass classification of the assembly graph nodes has already been performed, provide the name of the PlasClass output file.
 (For example: the `intermediate_files/plasclass.out` file from a previous run of PlasChain).

 In addition, all of the different thresholds used in the algorithm can be changed by the user: